π OpenTelemetry Distribution Builder

-Build custom OpenTelemetry Collector Distributions from manifest files with a local build utility, Docker, Google Cloud Build, or a GitHub Action.
+Build custom OpenTelemetry Collector Distributions from manifest files with a local CLI (no Docker required), Docker, Google Cloud Build, or a GitHub Action.

 Built on top of the OpenTelemetry Collector Builder (OCB), it uses a manifest.yaml to define the components you need, then automates packaging for multiple platforms and manages version releases via GitHub.